ansys/pydpf-core/docs/source/getting_started/dependencies.rst

 Package dependencies
 --------------------

-PyDPF-Core dependencies are automatically checked when packages are installed.
+Dependencies for the ``ansys-dpf-core`` package are automatically checked when the package is installed.
 Package dependencies follow:

 - `ansys.dpf.gate <https://pypi.org/project/ansys-dpf-gate/>`_, which is the gate
   to the DPF C API or Python gRPC API.
 The gate depends on the server configuration: